- Games, Toys, and Hobbies

-For number one, I chose Ivy Valentine from the Soul Calibur series (1999 -).
+Finally, I chose Ivy Valentine from the Soul Calibur series (1999 -) as having one of the most ridiculous outfits of all time.
 Ivy is a playable character who fights with her spiked chain whip, which appears to have been made with more material than her clothes.
 Her weapon can also be a sword.
-Ivy's father is one of the antagonists of the series, and her attitude, similar to Kaine, Morrigan and Dona, is harsh and sometimes seems cruel.
+Ivy's father is one of the antagonists of the series, and her attitude, similar to Kainé, Morrigan, and Dona, is harsh and sometimes seems cruel.

 Ivy is an exceptionally popular character and has been cosplayed many times at various conventions.

-So there you have it - seven of the most crazy outfits for female video game characters.
+So there you have it - eight of the craziest outfits for female video game characters.
 Got any more suggestions?
 Comment below.